IG Growth Portfolio – Global Equity Balanced Series F

 2

-The IG Growth Portfolio – Global Equity Balanced generated a negative return this quarter.
-The portfolio’s overall equity allocation detracted from returns while the fixed income allocation contributed.
+The IG Growth Portfolio – Global Equity Balanced generated a positive return this quarter.
+The portfolio’s equity allocation was the leading contributor to portfolio returns, followed by fixed income.

 To discuss your investment strategy, speak to your IG Advisor.